Equations

 - One or more equations did not get rendered due to their size.

-, but strange results may occur if thm
+There are no restrictions on thm, but strange results may occur if thm

 cannot be reasonably interpreted as proving one equality from a list of others.

-and succeeds even if tac
+try tac runs tac and succeeds even if tac failed.

-repeatedly until it fails to apply.
+repeat convs runs the sequence convs repeatedly until it fails to apply.

 Equations